-This scholarship is a supplement to any primary scholarship (eg APA) for PhD study in marine studies, environmental studies, zoology, botany, broadly-based life sciences, economics and mathematics.
-Applications close in early March
+This scholarship is a supplement to any primary scholarship (e.g. APA) for PhD study in marine studies, environmental studies, zoology, botany, broadly-based life sciences, economics and mathematics.
+Applications close early March.

-The Dairy Research and Development Corporation (DRDC) Postgraduate Education Program (L, R)
+The Dairy Research and Development Corporation (DRDC) Postgraduate Education Program (L,R)

 Awards to undertake full-time postgraduate research degrees are available in a wide range of disciplines including dairy manufacturing, farm research, economics and marketing, and agricultural extension.
 New and experienced applicants are welcome to apply.
-Guidelines and applications are available from the Scholarships Unit or DRDC, PO Box 8000, Glen Iris VIC 3146, tel (03) 9889 0577.
+Guidelines and applications are available from the Scholarships and Student Loans Unit or DRDC, PO Box 8000, Glen Iris VIC 3146.
+Tel (03) 9889 0577.
 Applications close 31 October.

-The Energy Research and Development Corporation (ERDC) Postgraduate Awards (L, R, C)
+The Forest and Wood Products Research and Development Corporation (FWPRDC) Scholarships (L,R)

-- \$21,000 pa plus \$3,000 operating expenses to the institution - Up to 3 years
+- Up to \$25,000 pa - Up to 3 years